mtngrown/fitl.rb/readme.md

 Experimental code for examining bot action in Fire in the Lake.

+### Testing

+Setting up the code to run correctly is a bit outre as it's using ActiveRecord outside of a Rails environment.
+The following seems to work for doing the migrations:

+* `rake db:environment:set`
+* `rake db:test:prepare`

+Don't forget to run `rake db:migrate`.

+### Development

 ## Air Lift

 I'm reading a discrepancy in the Air Lift example.
 Initially, two US